sakejs/sake-core/README.md

 Just add `require 'shortcake'` at the top of your Cakefile!

 ### Changes from regular `cake`
+- Tasks can declare other tasks as dependencies and require them to execute successfully first.
+- Tasks can be passed an optional callback `done`, allowing async tasks to be chained easily.

-Fixes the following behavior:
+Also fixes the following behavior:

 - Able to require CoffeeScript modules from Cakefiles automatically.
 - Natural command line arguments when using `shortcake` executable, i.e., this
   works: `cake build --minify`
 - Better stacktraces, source map support

-Adds the following:
-- Tasks can declare other tasks as dependencies and require them to execute successfully first.
-- Tasks can be passed an optional callback `done`, allowing async tasks to be chained easily.

 ### Examples
 Use the `done` callback in a task's action to indicate when it's done executing: